silverstripe/cwp/docs/en/gitlab/setting-up-your-project.md

 ## Structure of the project

-Custom code should be added and committed to the `mysite` directory, such as page types, PHP files etc.
+`mysite` should contain your custom project code, such as page types, PHP files etc.

 `themes/default` is the theme folder you'll be doing your template work, adding templates, adjusting CSS, etc.

+The rest of the folders in a project are Composer managed.
+See [Working with modules](../gitlab/working-with-modules) for more information.

 ## Including or creating a module in your project